 Important!
 Widget arrangement is NOT shared between themes; if you change themes, you need to reconfigure your blog's widgets.
 If you previously configured a widget while using a different theme, it will be saved with Inactive Widgets (more below).

-Log in to your blog, and on the Dashboard toolbar, click Appearance (at left), then Widgets.
+- On the Dashboard Main Menu (at left), click Appearance, then Widgets.
 The Widgets screen will open:

-- Available Widgets are listed at left, with a Widget box for each widget you can add to a Widget Area or Sidebar.
+- Available Widgets are listed at left (or top on a phone), with a Widget box for each widget you can add to a Widget Area such as a Sidebar.

 - Inactive Widgets are listed below the Available Widgets.
 These are widgets you have already configured but removed from use.
-You can return them to a Widget Area or Sidebar without losing the settings.
+You can return them to a Widget Area without losing the settings.

-Widget areas and Sidebar panels are shown at right; one for each area provided by your current theme.
+- Widget areas panels are shown at right (or, on a phone below the Widgets).
+There is one for each area provided by your current theme.

-Note: To collapse or expand a panel or widget box, click the arrow (at top right).
+Note: To collapse or expand a panel or widget box, click the Widget name.

-Method 2: Click the widget name (at left).
-A list of locations will appear below the widget name.
-Click the Widget Area or Sidebar in which to place the widget.
+1. Click the Widget name (at left).
+A list of Widget Area locations will appear below the widget name.

-To configure a widget, click the arrow (top right) in a placed widget.
+- To configure a widget, click the Widget name in a placed widget.
 The widget box will expand to show available settings.
 Configure the settings as needed, then click Save (if available) at the bottom of the widget box for each widget you add.